Anatomy of Higher-Order Non-Hermitian Skin and Boundary Modes: Introduction

-The general case in higher dimensions has been much less explored and remains controversial \cite{zhang2022u,wang2022}.
-Approximate methods \cite{zhong2018n, liu2019} as well as hybrid boundary conditions \cite{hughes2023,schindler2023} have been considered, yet there are issues including the problem of defining the GBZ beyond 1D since NHSE depends on the lattice geometry \cite{zhang2022u}.
-Very recently, the novel idea of using the mathematical theory of Amoebas \cite{gelfand1994,forsberg2000,passare2004,ronkin1974} to understand this problem was suggested \cite{wang2022}.
-While very promising, a key limitation in testing this theory lies in the fact that the spectrum under open boundary conditions (OBC) and its density of modes (DOS) predicted by the Amoeba both converge in the limit of large system size, which increases computational cost and is hard to check in absence of exact solutions.
-It also ignores boundary geometries, thus losing track of higher-order skin modes of potential interest \cite{kawabata2018a,elisabet2019,lee2019b,kohei2020}.
-In general these boundary modes may significantly change spectrum properties.
-To remedy this it has been suggested to introduce disorder on each boundary site \cite{wang2022} or to consider customized lattice cuts \cite{hu2023} to recover what has been called the universal spectrum, which corresponds to the bulk spectrum in the thermodynamic limit \cite{wang2022,hu2023}.
+The general case in higher dimensions has been much less explored and open questions remain \cite{zhang2022u,wang2022}.
+Approximate methods \cite{zhong2018n, liu2019} as well as extensions to hybrid boundary conditions \cite{hughes2023,schindler2023,lingfang2024n} have been attempted, yet there are issues including the problem of properly defining the GBZ beyond one dimension (1D) due to geometric obstruction, where the NHSE appears to depend on the lattice geometry \cite{zhang2022u} and the effective dimensionality of the GBZ can also alter \cite{lee2023d}.
+Very recently, the novel idea of using the mathematical theory of amoebas \cite{gelfand1994,forsberg2000,passare2004,ronkin1974} to understand this problem was suggested \cite{wang2022}.
+While very promising, a key limitation in testing this theory lies in the fact that the convergence of both the spectrum under open boundary conditions (OBCs) and the density of states (DOS) predicted by the amoeba requires large system size, which increases computational cost and is hard to check in absence of exact solutions.

+The amoeba formulation also ignores boundary geometries, thus losing track of higher-order skin modes with potential links to NH topology \cite{kawabata2018a,elisabet2019,lee2019b,kohei2020,lee2021o,lee2022e,lee2024a}.
+In general, these boundary modes may significantly change spectrum properties.
+To remedy this, it has been suggested to introduce disorder on each boundary site \cite{wang2022} or to consider customized lattice cuts \cite{hu2023} to recover in finite-size systems what has been called the universal spectrum, which corresponds to the bulk spectrum in the thermodynamic limit \cite{wang2022,hu2023}.

-Here, we pursue an alternative path to address the outstanding problem of the interplay between higher-dimensional NH skin and boundary modes.
-We present an extension of the GBZ approach in 1D to a class of NH hypercubic models, of which the exact solvability in arbitrary spatial dimensions and with arbitrary system sizes is associated with a spectral mirror symmetry.
-The OBC spectrum and the localization lengths related to NHSE belonging to all orders of skin modes can be resolved in the context of the GBZ that we here generalize to surface Brillouin zones.
-We test the Amoeba formulation in our models and clarify the topology of higher-order skin modes through the lens of biorthogonal polarization.
+In this work, we pursue an alternative path to address the outstanding problem of the interplay between higher-dimensional NH skin and boundary modes.
+We show that the GBZ in 1D can be naturally extended to generalized surface Brillouin zones (GSBZs) beyond 1D.
+The SBZs accommodate boundary modes, whose surface momenta live in lower dimensions than the bulk.
+We elucidate our GSBZ approach by constructing a class of nonreciprocal NH hypercubic models in \Cref{fig:lattice}, the exact solvability of which in arbitrary spatial dimensions $d$ attached to $d_c$ open boundaries ($d_c \le d$) and with arbitrary system size is associated with a spectral mirror symmetry: